lavonmejia/save-the-animals-marketing-lavonmejia/README.md

 # marketing-page
+LaVon Mejia marketing page for Key Conservation Organization and mobile iOS app

 ## hosting
+1. Netifly

 ## dependencies
 1. bootstrap 4.3 (CSS and Javascript library)
+2. tippy.js
+3. Google fonts
+4. w3Schools stylesheet

 ## todo
-- [x] Finalize style-guide and design system (Typography + Color Palette, other styling) - bootstrap
+- [ ] Finalize style-guide and design system (Typography + Color Palette, other styling) - bootstrap
-- [x] Finalize wireframes for MVP (and link in readme)
+- [ ] Finalize wireframes for MVP (and link in readme)
 - [ ] ****Marketing site including all pages fully responsive to Mobile and Desktop screen widths
 - [ ] ****Marketing "Login" call to action links user to the Deployed React app login screen All pages laid out all that's left for each page are styling tweaks